lammps/lammps/doc/src/pair_python.rst

-   for consistency with the C++ pair styles in LAMMPS, the *compute_force* function follows the conventions of the Pair::single() methods and does not return the full force, but the force scaled by the distance between the two atoms, so this value only needs to be multiplied by delta x, delta y, and delta z to conveniently obtain the three components of the force vector between these two atoms.
+   for consistency with the C++ pair styles in LAMMPS, the *compute_force* function follows the conventions of the Pair::single() methods and does not return the pairwise force directly, but the force divided by the distance between the two atoms, so this value only needs to be  multiplied by delta x, delta y, and delta z to conveniently obtain the three components of the force vector between these two atoms.

 ----------